 Smart Only: The Charmer

 When a person is only emotionally intelligent, they’re called charmers.
 While they provide a source of entertainment and can be a joy to be around, they’re not reliable.
-Because they lack humility and hunger, they’ll often think they’re “too good” to take on certain jobs and leave other team members in a bind.
+Because they lack humility and hunger, they’ll often think they’re “too good” to take on certain jobs and leave others in a bind.
 Being the life of the party or a source of emotional support is their forte.
 Nevertheless, they wind up irritating and frustrating employees with a poor work ethic and need for attention.

 Group Members Who Need to Improve One Virtue

 Finding team members who are well versed in all the virtues is rare.
 More than likely, hired team players have a natural aptitude for two of the skills.
 Yet, they lack one of the characteristics because they aren’t aware of what qualities they should be growing.
-If you identify a few recognizable personas, know these types of team members are easier to grow into ideal team players.
+If you identify a few recognizable personas, know these types of people are easier to grow into ideal team players.
 They just need more awareness about where they need to grow and how.

 Humble and Hungry: The Accidental Mess Maker